 You may feel warmth or a burning sensation in your hands, but the affected areas shouldn’t be itchy.

-This condition can be hereditary.
+This can be hereditary.
 It can also result from specific conditions, such as pregnancy, or diseases, such as liver cirrhosis.
 There isn’t a standard treatment or cure for the redness itself.
 If the palmar erythema is caused by an underlying condition, your symptoms may clear after treatment for the root cause.

 Palmar erythema is also called liver palms, red palms, or Lane’s disease.
 Keep reading to learn more.

 - caused by an underlying condition

 If the condition is inherited, pregnancy-related, or of unknown origin, it’s considered to be primary palmar erythema.
 If it’s caused by an underlying medical condition or environmental factors, it’s considered secondary palmar erythema.